sts/smailr/README.md

     invoke-rc.d exim4 restart
     invoke-rc.d dovecot restart

+Add a user which will own the mails and is used for the LDA

+    useradd -r -d /srv/mail vmail
+    mkdir /srv/mail/users
+    chown -R vmail:vmail /srv/mail

 Run the setup command to initialize the smailr database in

     # Creates /etc/exim4/smailr.sqlite
     smailr setup

-Add a domain and a user
+Add a domain and an user to your database using the commands listed below.

 ## Managing Domains and Users